Year-Round Weather Conditions in Iceland + Best Time to Visit

 Our car recommendations to travel in Iceland in spring include economy cars, 4x4 vehicles and campers.
 You definitely have a wealth of options!

 For short trips or trips with just a few (two to three) people, with not much luggage, an economy car is a good option.
 Economy cars can easily get you around southern Iceland, including along the South Coast and around the Golden Circle.
-Some of our available economy cars include the Hyundai i10 with an automatic transmission, the Kia Picanto and the Toyota Aygo, both with manual transmissions.
+Some of our available economy cars include the Hyundai i10 with both automatic and manual transmissions.

 For added safety when driving on gravel roads or coming across more inclement weather in more rural areas, we recommend a 4x4 vehicle.
 Not only do these vehicles give you added safety, but they also are generally more comfortable, with space for more travellers and luggage.

 If you’re interested in renting a camper van in Iceland to take your accommodations on the road with you, we recommend only doing so from late May onwards, when you can expect more agreeable weather and are less likely to encounter the odd snowstorm.

 Summer is Iceland’s peak travel season and the most popular time to plan a trip to the Land of Ice & Fire.
 Summer in Iceland is pretty warm by our standards, but still not very hot compared to many destinations around the world.
 Many travellers find the summer temperatures to be mild and pleasant.